-As technology advancements continue to drive convenient banking avenues, there is an increasing threat of frauds.
-With persistent cases of cheating, fraud is an inevitable cost of business which banks can’t stop, but only hope to reduce.
+As technology advancements continue to drive convenient banking avenues, there is an increasing threat of fraud.
+Fraud is considered to be an inevitable cost of business.
+These are elements that banks can’t stop, but only hope to reduce.
 Thus there’s a need for Auto Reconciliation.

-According to Institutional Investor Advisory Services (IiAS), India’s domestic banking sector reported a total of 12,553 fraud cases worth Rs 18,170 crore in fiscal 2016-17.
-Fraudsters are not only using sophisticated methods to hack into accounts, but have also been able to enter banking system as insiders.
+According to IiAS, India’s domestic banking sector reported a total of 12,553 fraud cases worth Rs 18,170 crore in fiscal 2016-17.
+Fraudsters are not only using sophisticated methods to hack into accounts but have also been able to enter the banking system as insiders.

 Some level of preparedness is required from banks, although it is nearly impossible to guarantee complete protection against unknown threats.
 This can go a long way in countering fraud threats.
-Along with adopting pre-emptive techniques, banks need to strengthen the audit quality by plugging process gaps and streamline the checks and balances can be acquired by this.
+Along with adopting pre-emptive techniques, banks need to strengthen their audit quality.
+Plugging process gaps and streamlining the checks and balances can be acquired by this.

-It is a fact that reconciliation methods have been in place to identify unusual or suspicious banking activities —be it money transfer data, loan transactions, teller cash exports, ATM transactions data, etc. The reconciliation processes help establish accuracy of data between the balance sheet and the bank statement recorded in the cash ledger.
-However, massive transaction volumes, process complexities, multiple data sources and evolving regulatory requirements have led to cumbersome reconciliation processes.
-Most financial institutions still use manual reconciliation processes which are often expensive, time-consuming, error-prone and unproductive.
+It is a fact that reconciliation methods have been in place to identify unusual or suspicious banking activities.
+Whether it be money transfer data, loan transactions, teller cash exports, ATM transactions data, etc. The reconciliation processes help establish the accuracy of data between the balance sheet and the bank statement.

-Blending strong authentication processes and analytics software, automated reconciliation can greatly reduce exposure to fraud, and offer an added layer of protection.
-It allows accurate detection of fraud by tracing every transaction to its source through the financial lifecycle— from data ingestion through matching, exception management, reconciliation, certification and sign-off.
+Blending strong authentication processes and analytics software, automated reconciliation can greatly reduce exposure to fraud.
+Furthermore, it offers an added layer of protection.
+However, it also allows accurate detection of fraud by tracing every transaction to its source through the financial lifecycle.
+Whether it is from data ingestion through matching, exception management, reconciliation, certification, and sign-off.

-The platform has the ability to bring significant operational efficiency and risk management to the diverse range activities.
-What matters more is having a solution with the right understanding of cash flow matching, exceptions and investigation cases.
+The platform has the ability to bring significant operational efficiency and risk management to a diverse range of activities.
+What matters more is having a solution with the right understanding of cash flow matching, exceptions, and investigation cases.

 Advantages of Automated Bank Reconciliation

-Transparency: Most manual reconciliation processes don’t provide the history of audit trail that shows how the balance sheet was created.
-Management is compelled to certify the data without verification, just to comply with regulations.
-Automated processes helps in bringing transparency about the numbers and build confidence in audited numbers.
+Manual reconciliation processes often fail to provide the history of the audit trail, which shows how the balance sheet was created.
+This forces management to certify the data without verification solely to comply with regulations.
+Automated processes help in bringing transparency about the numbers and build confidence in audited numbers.

-Improved operational cost: By auto reconciliation, according to Fiserv, financial institutions see efficiency improvements of up to 80 percent and lowered operational costs.
+Improved operational cost: By auto reconciliation, according to Fiserv, financial institutions see efficiency improvements of up to 80 percent.
+Further lowered operational costs as well.

-It’s evident that with increasing data, manual reconciliation is only going to increase the risk of errors that could have irreversible consequences.
-Automating reconciliation seems to be the most natural next step if banks want to exercise greater control, accuracy and reduce chances of costs attributed to damage control in case of errors in reconciliation.
+It’s evident that with increasing data, manual reconciliation is only going to increase the risk of errors.
+However, that leads to irreversible consequences.
+Automating reconciliation seems to be the most natural next step if banks want to exercise greater control.
+Unquestionably, it ensures accuracy and reduces the chances of costs attributed to damage control in case of errors in reconciliation.